Redot-Engine/redocker/Contribute.md

 ## Terminalogy

-You might here some Terminalogy which you are unknown with when trying to Contribute.
+You might hear some Terminalogy which you are unknown with when trying to Contribute.

 - **LGTM** means "Looks Good to Me"
 - **Nack** is short for "Negative Acknowoldgement", basicly a Person blocking an Issue from Moving Forward